-To preserve the memory of the slide rule, the pascaline and the mechanical calculator, I organize national and international exhibitions and conferences for years, where the ancient calculating instruments could be tested by the public.
+To preserve the memory of the slide rule, the pascaline and the mechanical calculator, I organize national and international exhibitions and conferences, where the ancient instruments could be tested by the public.

 The project is now suspended due to other commitments.
 To better understand the old technology I had also added exhibits on the history of communications and pre-GPS navigation.
 All programs still available in Italian and English.
 The exhibits were presented in London, Berlin, San Francisco, Poznań, Slubice, Trento etc., as well as every year from 2007 until 2018 at The Cagliari Festival Scienza.

-The modern computer has been built on these ancient instruments that seemed irreplaceable.
+The modern computer has been built on these ancient instruments, conceived in the 17th century, that seemed irreplaceable.
 Galileo's compass was still useful on board aircraft carriers, the mechanical calculator and the pascaline were the driving force of the financial globalization.
 The slide rule, invented in 1622, served to design everything: from the James Cook's flagship to the Jumbo Jet!

 Everard slide rule, 1663

 The slide rule with Buzz Aldrin on the Apollo 11

 "It is unworthy of excellent men to lose hours like